InsightSoftwareConsortium/GetYourBrainTogether/HCK01_2022_Virtual/Tutorials/fMOSTIntroduction/README.md

 1. Outcome 1.
 Learn about fMOST imaging and its use neuronal reconstruction pipeline
 2. Outcome 2.
 Learn about the Allen Common Coordinate Framework
 3. Outcome 3.
+Learn how to download challenge data using SimpleITK
+3. Outcome 4.
 Learn about the challenges of registering fMOST images to CCFv3

 ## Approach and Materials